karinaeg/Qiime1/README.md

 assign_taxonomy.py -i seqs.fasta
 ```
 ### OTU picking
 We have to assigns similar sequences to operational taxonomic units, or OTUs, by clustering sequences based on a user-defined similarity threshold.
 Sequences which are similar at or above the threshold level are taken to represent the presence of a taxonomic unit in the sequence collection.
 These actions can be executed with the `pick_otus.py` script.
-It generes a `.log`,`.txt` an `.uc` files.
+It generes a `.log`,`.txt` and a `.uc` file.

 Using the seqs.fna file and outputting the results to the directory `picked_otus/`:
 ```